vscholl/neon_veg_classify_species/README.md

 ### Workflow

 In RStudio, click the "neon_veg_classify_species.Rproj" file to open this R project.

-Run through the following scripts:
+Open "01-main.R".
+Within this main script, run each script in sequence:

 ### 1. Main
 Install packages and define parameters for the other scripts.
+Download NEON woody vegetation data from the API and load it directly into R.

 ### 2. Create tree features
-Download NEON woody vegetation data from the API and loads it directly into R. A point and circular polygon feature is created based on each tree location and maximum crown diameter measurement.
+A point and circular polygon feature is created based on each tree location and maximum crown diameter measurement.
 These features are saved as shapefiles within the "data/data_output" folder.

 ### 3. Process tree features
 Processing steps are applied to the tree features generated using in-situ NEON woody vegetation structure data: